The Doublet Extension of Tensor Gauge Potentials and a Reassessment of the Non-Abelian Topological Mass Mechanism: The Yang-Mills-Chern-Simons theory and topological mass mechanism

 A remarkable no-go theorem on the topological mass mechanism in $d=4$ dimensions has been presented in ref. \cite{h}.
-The argument is based on the non-existence of power-counting renormalizable and unitary gauge theories, constructed as consistent \emph{deformations} from the Cremmer-Scherk-Kalb-Ramond Abelian theory to a non-Abelian one.
+The argument is based on the non-existence of power-counting renormalizable gauge theories, constructed by consistent \emph{deformations} from the Cremmer-Scherk-Kalb-Ramond Abelian theory into a non-Abelian one.
 However, it is interesting to analyze this theory in view of the gauge group structure clarified here.
-Since an important ingredient of this negative result is the impossibility of closing the algebra, we hope that the well defined group structure underneath DF might be crucial in solving that problem.
+Since an important ingredient of this negative result is the impossibility of closing the algebra, one can hope that the present well defined group structure might solve these obstacles.